G1ll0u/Millenaire-fixes/README.md

 ## What will this add-on do ?

+### custom controlled villages improvements

 ### millagers improvements
-This add-on will try to make Millénaire more alive, preventing them to wait for hours in townhall.
-Achieved by tweaking existing millagers goals and adding some aesthetic custom buildings (like a playground place for children).
+Millagers will be more alive, they won't wait anymore for hours in townhall without doing anything.
+I achieved that by tweaking millagers goals and adding some aesthetic custom buildings (like a playground place for children).
-It tweaks and add goals to millagers to improve village "flow". (like wifes supervising the kids while they play) It fixes patrols, add fisherman and other unavailable roles to normans.
+It tweaks and adds goals to millagers to improve the village "flow". (like wifes supervising the kids while they play) It fixes patrols, add fisherman and other unavailable like potato plantation to normans.

 ### mods compatibility
 Some mods generate things in the world like custom trees (dynamic trees) or custom blocks (like rocks spawning on ground with PVJ).
 These blocks can sometimes be recognized as "dangerous" by Millénaire and prevents to build anything on it, so it can make villages impossible to find the place to spawn and simply prevent the player from placing a building on it.